PundiAI/fx-docs/upgrade-instructions/testnet/cosmovisor.md

-# Cosmovisor Integration - Binaries
+# Cosmovisor Upgrade Guide V7.2.x

 {% hint style="warning" %}
-❗️Please note that the current fxCore Testnet v7.0.x upgrade, the upgrade height is 12,961,500, and the upgrade countdown is [**Countdown Timer**](https://functionx.github.io/fx-core/tools/countdown.html?network=testnet).
+❗️Please note that the current fxCore Testnet v7.2.x upgrade, the upgrade height is 14,369,500, and the upgrade countdown is [**Countdown Timer**](https://testnet.starscan.io/fxcore/block/14389000?chainId=fxcore).
 {% endhint %}

 Here is the guide to Cosmovisor upgrade `fxcored` preparation.
 This requires you to complete the upgrade preparation after the upgrade proposal is approved and before reaching the upgrade height.

 > For more information on past upgrades and instructions, refer to [**Upgrade Versions**](../versions/).
 >
-> You may refer to this [**Starscan Countdown Timer**](https://testnet.starscan.io/fxcore/block/countdown/12961500?chainId=fxcore) which will countdown the time till the upgrade height.
+> You may refer to this [**Starscan Countdown Timer**](https://testnet.starscan.io/fxcore/block/countdown/14389000?chainId=fxcore) which will countdown the time till the upgrade height.

 > `cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
 If it sees a proposal that gets approved, cosmovisor can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.